Applies to: KNA, KMA, KOA, KWA

 in this section are summarized in the sample configuration file

-Kernun supports several methods, described in detail in
+Kernun UTM supports several methods, described in detail in

 auth(7).
 Section